More Details If You...

 No referrals needed for OB-GYN services: You don’t need to get a referral from a primary care provider before you can get obstetrical or gynecological (OB-GYN) care from a specialist.

-It depends.
+Probably.
 These rights don’t apply to health plans created or bought before March 23, 2010, which are known as grandfathered plans.
 Check your plan’s materials or ask your employer or benefits administrator to find out if your health plan is grandfathered.